A contrast between hidden valleys in the North Downs and the Darent Valley Path through three interesting villages.

 Some of this walk will be familiar from the two Book 1 walks which start in Otford, but most of it covers new ground.
 It starts along a country lane through the secluded Austin Lodge valley, climbing to the isolated settlement of Romney Street.
 It continues on an undulating section to a ridge with fine views of the Darent valley, from where you descend into Otford, passing its scale model of the Solar System.
 The village has many interesting old buildings and the full route takes you past the ruins of Otford Palace, a rival to Hampton Court in Tudor times.

 There are two possible routes back to Eynsford.
-The longer takes a similarly undulating route along the western side of the Darent valley, weaving in and out of the Otford to Eynsford Walk (1–23) on its way to Lullingstone Park, an attractive landscape of chalk grassland and ancient woodland with an internationally important collection of veteran trees.
-The route into Eynsford goes past Eagle Heights, one of the UK's largest Bird of Prey centres which is open daily to 5pm from March to October, 4pm on winter weekends.
-Admission (2017) is £8.95 but you might be able to see something of the afternoon flying displays from the public footpath.
+The longer takes a similarly undulating route along the western side of the Darent valley, weaving in and out of the Otford to Eynsford walk (1–23) on its way to Lullingstone Park, an attractive landscape of chalk grassland and ancient woodland with an internationally important collection of veteran trees.
+This route also goes past Eagle Heights, one of the UK's largest Bird of Prey centres which is open daily to 5pm from March to October, 4pm on winter weekends.
+Admission (2019) is £9.95 but you might be able to see something of the afternoon flying displays from the public footpath.

 You can curtail the Main Walk in mid-afternoon by following the alternative directions to finish at Shoreham station (which is near all the other walk routes).

-Directions are also given for a Short Walk, which bypasses Otford by following the route of the original Otford Circular Walk (1–43) from Romney Street into Shoreham, with link routes to both of the Main Walk's afternoon routes.
+Directions are also given for a Short Walk, going directly from Romney Street to Shoreham on the route of the original Otford Circular walk (1–43) and continuing with either of the afternoon routes.

 The longer and more varied afternoon route was added to the Main Walk in 2017.
 The original route along the Darent Valley Path has been retained as the ‘shorter afternoon’ option.

-Shoreham and Otford are the next two stations down the line from Eynsford, so buy a day return to one of these stations (rather than Eynsford) if you might want to finish there.
+Eynsford is on the Blackfriars to Sevenoaks line, with a half-hourly stopping service taking 55 minutes.
+You can also take a fast train from Victoria to Bromley South and change there for the Sevenoaks train.
+Shoreham and Otford are the next two stations down the line from Eynsford, so buy a return to one of these stations (rather than Eynsford) if you might want to finish there.

-There is a limited bus service (Mon–Sat) through Eynsford, Shoreham and Otford on Go-Coach 421, but it will usually be quicker to head for the nearest station if you want to abandon the walk.
+There is an infrequent bus service through Eynsford, Shoreham and Otford (Go-Coach 421, Mon–Sat), but it will usually be quicker to head for the nearest station if you want to abandon the walk.

 If driving, there is a small free car park “for rail users” at Eynsford station.
 There is also a small free car park in the village (near the return route, but nearly 1 km from the station).